superbderrick/UnityTabbar/README.md

 # SummerPlayer
-- SummerPlayer is simple videoPlayer app(Android and ios Both).
+- SummerPlayer is simple videoPlayer app(Support Android and ios Both).
-- It will be used Android(exoplayer) and iOS(AVPlayer API).
+- It will be used Android(Exoplayer) and iOS(AVPlayer API).

-Features.
+Using open sources.

+	iOS
+		UI :XLPagerTabStrip.

+	Android
+		Player :ExoPlayer.

+DevelopPlan.
-- LocalPlay.
+- Localfile Play.
-- SMI.
+- SMI ,SRT.
+- Live Streaming Play HLS.